Codorus State Park

 George Stevenson emigrated from Ireland and was employed as a deputy surveyor by the Penn Family.
 Stevenson organized wagons and supplies for the Forbes Campaign during the French and Indian War.
 When the British occupied Philadelphia and York became the capital of the Colonies, George Washington called on George Stevenson to take charge of the supply lines.

-Mark Bird was the son of ironmaster William Bird, of Hopewell Furnace.
-In the American Revolution, Bird served as deputy quartermaster and as a colonel.
+Mark Bird was the son of ironmaster William Bird of Hopewell Furnace.
+In the American Revolutionary War, Mark Bird served as deputy quartermaster and as a colonel.
 He used his own money and ironworks to supply cannons and munitions.
 After the war, he was never repaid.
 Deep in debt, he went bankrupt and fled to North Carolina to avoid his creditors.

 The Up and Down Lake